0xr3ngar/cherri/README.md

      - Checks if it already exists (by commit message)
      - Attempts to cherry-pick
      - If the commit SHA doesn't exist (rebased/squashed PRs), automatically finds the equivalent commit by message
-     - Handles conflicts using auto-resolve strategy (if specified) or interactively
+     - Handles conflicts by automatically opening your configured merge tool

 5. **Conflict Resolution:**
-   When conflicts occur and no auto-resolve strategy is set, you'll see:
+   When conflicts occur, your configured merge tool will automatically open.
+If no merge tool is configured, you'll see:
    ```
    📝 Please resolve conflicts in your editor
       1. Fix the conflicted files